wnyc/django-crowdsourcing/docs/producers/options.rst

 **Order**

-This must be an integer.
+This must be an whole number.
 Crowdsourcing will sort questions by this field when deciding what order to display questions in.

 **Option type**

 What type of question is this?

 * *Checkbox*: Use a checkbox for Yes / No type questions.
-If this question is not required this will actually display a drop down list with an empty option.
+If you make a checkbox question required, then crowdsourcing requires the user to check the box.
+You would use this for a EULA.
 * *Checkbox List*: Sometimes you have a list of checkboxes but you don't want to bother making a new question for every checkbox.
 The downside to checkbox lists is that they don't work in aggregate results like pie charts.
 * *Decimal Text Box*: The user will only be able to enter a decimal number.
-This type of question is good for money questions for example.
+This type of question is good for money questions.
 * *Drop Down List*: This choice type question displays the options in a drop down list.
 * *Email Text Box*: This text box has minimal validation for a valid e-mail address.
 * *Integer Text Box*: The user will only be able to enter a whole number.
 * *Location Text Box*: This type of question is good for addresses.
-Crowdsourcing has some support for address questions such as map display.
+Crowdsourcing can display maps for address questions.
-* *Numeric Drop Down List*: This choice type question takes only numbers as options and is therefore good for mathematic aggregate results.
+* *Numeric Drop Down List*: This choice type question takes only numbers as options.
+You could use this type of question for ratings.
 * *Numeric Radio Button List*: This choice type question is identical to the Numeric Drop Down List type except that it displays the options as a radio button list.
 * *Photo Upload*: Photo uploads will allow the user to upload a single photo.
 If this survey has Flickr support the photo will also upload to Flickr.
 * *Radio Button List*: This choice type question is identical to the Drop Down List type except that it displays the options as a radio button list.